alexandermaat99/waitingtofly/RESEND_EMAIL_SETUP.md

 1. Make a test order in **live mode** (not test mode)
 2. Complete the checkout process
 3. Check the customer's email inbox for the confirmation email
+4. Check the admin email inbox (if `ADMIN_EMAIL` is set) for the order notification
-4. Check Vercel logs for email sending status
+5. Check Vercel logs for email sending status

-## Email Template
+## Email Templates

+### Customer Order Confirmation Email

-The order confirmation email includes:
+The order confirmation email sent to customers includes:
 - Order details (ID, book, format, quantity)
 - Shipping address
 - Order summary (subtotal, tax, shipping, total)
 - Next steps information
 - Branded design matching your website

+### Admin Order Notification Email

+When an order is placed, an admin notification email is automatically sent to the `ADMIN_EMAIL` address (if configured).
+This email includes:
+- Customer information (name, email)
+- Order ID and checkout session ID
+- Order details (book, format, quantity)
+- Shipping address
+- Order summary (subtotal, tax, shipping, total)
+- Formatted for easy review and action

+**Note:** If `ADMIN_EMAIL` is not set, admin notifications will be skipped (this won't affect customer emails).

 ## Troubleshooting